shayr80/CS-1660/Mini Search Engine Project/README.md

 ## **Prerequisites**

 ### Assumptions:
-- The user is using a Windows machine, or will follow the provided instructions if running a MacOS/Linux machine.
+- The user is using a Windows machine, or will follow the provided instructions if running a MacOS/Linux machine
 - The user has downloaded the files provided in this repository
 - The instructions regarding installation and setup of Docker/X11 are followed, or the user has already installed and configured Docker/X11 correctly.
 Mac users may need to make adjustments to the instructions regarding setup of X11, as I was not able to verify the setup instructions provided below
 - The user is familiar enough with GCP to use a Dataproc cluster, or will follow the instructions provided in the demo video to setup a GCP Dataproc cluster